andycasey/block-twitter-jerks/README.md

 Block Twitter jerks, their jerk followers, and jerks they follow.

 ### Purpose
-Twitter is home to a whole lot of jerks.
-Twitter's recent timeline tweaks means that a whole lot of tweets from people you would never follow in a million years end up in your timeline.
+Twitter is home to a lot of jerks.

+Twitter's recent timeline tweaks means that tweets from people you would never follow in a million years end up in your timeline.
 9 times out of 10 it's some jerk who seeks to impose their world view on the rest of them.

-Well they're jerks, so fuck them, fuck their followers, and fuck the people they follow.
+And who wants jerks sullying their timeline?

 ### How it works
 The script iterates through a list of user-defined jerks.
 It then looks at the jerks who they follow, and the jerks that follow them.
 It then looks to see if you are following/followed by any of these jerks.
 If not, then it those jerks are blocked.